-- 1.0 Applicability of Previous Sections: As stated in the Definitions Section, part-time academic instructors are not full-time Faculty members.
-Nevertheless, the Parties agree that, in addition to the articles in Section 1 for which Part-Time Instructors are eligible of this Agreement and as well as all of the regulations governing the instruction of academic courses approved by Senate, the sub-section on Academic Freedom, Section 2.0: 2.0-2.6, also applies to part-time academic instructors.
-Articles in Section 1 that are not applicable to Part-Time Instructors include Leave for Political Candidates [1.12], Tuition Benefit for Members [1.17.1], Tuition Benefit for Spouse [1.17.3], Tuition Benefit for Children [1.17.2], Study Leave [1.11], and all University Group Benefits [1.16]. - 2.1 The Parties recognize that, while Part-Time Academic Instructors are not Faculty members as defined by this Agreement, nevertheless, they are an integral part of the delivery of the curriculum at the University.
+1.0 Applicability of Previous Sections: As stated in the Definitions Section, Part-Time Academic Instructors are not full-time Faculty members.
+Nevertheless, the Parties agree that, in addition to the articles in Section 1 of this Agreement for which Part-Time Instructors are eligible and as well as all of the regulations governing the instruction of academic courses approved by Senate, the sub-section on Academic Freedom, Section 2.0: 2.0-2.6, also applies to Part-Time Academic Instructors.
+Articles in Section 1 that are not applicable to Part-Time Academic Instructors include Leave for Political Candidates

+- [1.12], Tuition Benefit for Members [1.17.1], Tuition Benefit for Spouse [1.17.3], Tuition Benefit for Children [1.17.2], Study Leave [1.11], and all University Group Benefits [1.16]. - 2.1 The Parties recognize that Part-Time Academic Instructors are an integral part of the delivery of the curriculum at the University.
 The terms and conditions of employment applicable to Part-Time Academic Instructors shall be as defined in the clauses listed below.